tszhong0411/honghong.me/CONTRIBUTING.md

 We welcome contributions through pull requests!
 If you're working on a bug fix, new feature, or improvements, follow these steps:

 1. Fork the repository.
-2. Create a new branch with a descriptive name:
+2. Create a new branch with a descriptive name.
-   - For bug fixes: `fix/issue-number-fix-description`
-   - For features: `feature/description-of-feature`
 3. Make your changes and commit following the [Conventional Commits](#conventional-commits) guidelines.
 4. Push your changes to your forked repository.
 5. Open a pull request from your branch to the `main` branch of the original repository.